 - Having an urge to force your teenager to try to improve their social skills, even if it makes them unhappy.
 You feel the ends justify the means.

-- Their awkwardness may be related to bigger issues in your relationship.
+- Their awkwardness may tie into to bigger issues in your relationship.
 For example, the two of you may not be as close as you used to be, and their shyness seems like just one more rift that's developing.
 Or as a father you may feel spurned when they feel less comfortable talking to you about the issue compared to their mother.

 You can still broach the issue of helping them, just don't be shocked if they're not that interested